anaghadudihalli/learning-how-to-learn-coursera/W1-What_is_learning.md

 ---
 **Problem**: When you don't want to do something, you activate areas associated with pain.
 Your brain tries to avoid the pain by switching your attention to something else.
 This results in you feeling happy temporarily.
 This is **procrastination**.
-But researchers found that not long after you start working on it, the neurodiscomfort disappears.
+But researchers found that not long after you start working on it, the neural discomfort disappears.

 **Solution:** **Pomodoro Technique**
 	1. Set a timer for 25 mins.